dalmasotieno2024/dalmasotieno2024/README.md

 ## Hi there 👋
+My name is Dalmas, and I am a Moringa Student trained Data Scientist interested in all things Python and Machine learning.
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on a data analysis project exploring [topics,e.g customer chain prediction /COVID-19 trends]
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python (Pandas,Numpy,Scikit-learn and Sql.
-- 👯 I’m looking to collaborate on ..
+- 👯 I’m looking to collaborate on data science and machine learning projects especially around.[NLP,Computer Vision,predictive analytics]

 <!--
 **dalmasotieno2024/dalmasotieno2024** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.